Narcissists Lacking in critical thinking skills.

 This is why when you are trying to reach a compromise with them over something, they can not see it from your point of view.
 They can only see it from their own.
 You might as well go blue in the face discussing things that matter to you.
-You’d get better results talking to a brick wall, as if you’ve thoughts, feelings or opinions are not the same as the narcissists they are not listening, if they are.
-They don’t agree with you, the more you push the subject, the more anger they feel that you don’t see it their way, the more the act on an impulse to cut you down.
+You’d get better results talking to a brick wall as if your thoughts, feelings or opinions are not the exact same as the narcissists.
+They are not listening if they are.
+They don’t agree with you.
+The more you push the subject, the more anger they feel that you don’t see it their way, the more they act on an impulse to cut you down.

 When narcissists are show facts, they struggle to use critical thinking skills instead of going for gut instincts resulting in impulsive behaviours.

-The grandiose side of their personality disorder overrides their ability to critically analysis facts.
+The grandiose side of their personality disorder overrides their ability to critically analyse facts.

 So with some, it could simply be they are genuinely incapable of listening to what you are trying to say.
-They are simply stuck within their own mindset without the ability to think differently.
+They are merely stuck within their own mindset without the ability to think differently.

-If you can not go, no contact, which I always advise as best, as their thinking skills, mixed with a lack of empathy and remorse.
-Makes for some of the most hurtful, toxic people their is, so with most it truly needs to be no contact.
-Yet there are those on the lower end of the spectrum or If you can not go no contact, here’s a few ways to deal with them, in conversation.
+If you can not go, no contact, which I always advise as best, as their thinking skills, mixed with a lack of empathy and lack of remorse.
+It makes for some of the most hurtful, toxic people there is, so with most, it truly needs to be no contact.
+Yet there are those on the lower end of the spectrum, or If you can not go no contact, here’s a few ways to deal with them in conversation.

 Always look calm and collected, looking just over their shoulder and try not to make direct eye contact when they come at you with the word salad.